1. Home Heraeus Group /

 Humez is proud of her dual role as a scientist and a mother.
 And she is grateful that Heraeus, as an employer, promotes the compatibility of family and career.
 A return to the academic world is therefore out of the question for her.
 “Many people don't even know that you can do very good research and development in industry,” says the biologist.
 “With a scientific career, you really have an incredible number of opportunities in a company like Heraeus.”

 This article is part of a series of articles in which Heraeus is making women in STEM professions visible.
-We are introducing female experts who are involved in innovative projects, talking to a female manager and giving a young professional a chance to speak.
+We are introducing female experts who are involved in innovative projects.